th0114nd/hfhom/README.md

 Using the GUI
 -----
+It is recommended you run the GUI using a terminal or the command line, i.e. calling `hfhom` from the terminal.
+This will provide information about the program's current progress and intermediate results.
+On Linux, if the computation is taking too long, you can cancel the computation using Ctrl-C.

+On the File menu, check the option for `Use multiprocessing` to use all the threads on your computer instead of just one.
+This will speed up lengthy computations.

 The GUI has two tabs, one for computing the corrections terms of the double branched cover of an alternating link, and one for computing the correction terms of a plumbed 3-manifold.
 Input for the double branched cover of an